maddevsio/vue-madboiler/README.md

 1. http://localhost:8080 - the link where our site will be available
 2. http://192.168.20.242:8080 - on this link will also be available on the site, but so it can be shared internally, for example, to test on your phone or at a friend's laptop.
 The first link will only work on your PC

-## Features

-* An example of a customized store where the modular approach is applied
-* A very angry linter.
-Scolds you for styles, layout and scripts.
-* Tests that generate a code coverage report
-* Ready-made folder structure.
-You don't have to make anything up.
-* Very cool Material icon pack *
-* Vuetify is a framework of ready-made ui elements
-* Basic scss style structure
-* Example directive that adds wave animation for buttons
-* Multilanguage customization.
-* A service primer to work with localstorage
-* Router settings, + middleware

 ### JWT functional